offneti/offneti/README.md

 - :school: I am a `Full Stack Developer`
 - :trophy: Winner of the mSchools Students Awards contest, for the best mobile application, together with my team (LearnTrack)
 - :technologist: **Currently working on** `Full Stack Development`
-- :boom: You can visit linkedin (https://www.linkedin.com/in/aniol-nevado-347864238/) for some info
+- :boom: You can visit my linkedin (https://www.linkedin.com/in/aniol-nevado-347864238/) for some info
 - :email: aniolneti@gmail.com
 - 🧗‍♂️: Passionate about sports and new technologies